fission/keda-connectors/README.md

 # Resources

 * An example of kafka-http-connector being used with Fission and Keda is explained here.
-Though theirs is context of Fission in blog, the connector used is same generic connector:  https://blog.fission.io/posts/event-driven-scaling-fission-function-using-keda/
+Though there is context of Fission in blog, the connector used is same generic connector:  https://blog.fission.io/posts/event-driven-scaling-fission-function-using-keda/